antagme/ldap_zabbix/README.md

 ## Description of the Project

-Let's assume you all have some idea [LDAP](https://es.wikipedia.org/wiki/OpenLDAP), theorical or practical.
+Let's assume you all have some idea about [LDAP](https://es.wikipedia.org/wiki/OpenLDAP), theorical or practical.
-So i will
-El que he fet ha sigut simular diferents casos reals amb _dockers Containers_ .
+In this project we are going to study different examples based on the Openldap service through docker container.

 Tota la comunicacio de dades sensibles entre els _Containers_ es fa mitjançant _TLS_.

 So we have the next _Dockers Containers_ :